 The Gluten Free Kitchen by Dr Sue Shepherd - $35.00

 Low Fodmap Recipes by Dr Sue Shepherd - $35.00

-Appointments may be made in person at our Coolangatta practice or an online Dietitian appointment can be conducted via telephone or skype.
-Contact us for more information on 07 5536 6400 or simply book an appointment by pressing the button below.
+Appointments may be made in person at our Tweed Heads-Coolangatta practice, our Bundall clinic or an online dietitian can be conducted via telephone or skype.
+Contact us for more information on 07 5536 6400.